 What is Estate Jewelry?

 Estate jewelry is another name for "used jewelry."
 Many people commonly refer to estate jewelry as antique jewelry, vintage jewelry, and period jewelry.
-It is very common for estate jewelry to not have a receipt or any documentation verifying where it came from.
-This makes it very important to bring your pieces to Phoenix Pawn & Gold so our well trained staff can correctly appraise and authenticate your jewelry, gold, and diamonds.
+Most estate jewelry does not have a receipt or any documentation verifying where it came from.
+This makes it very important to bring your pieces to Phoenix Pawn & Gold.
+Our well trained staff can correctly appraise and authenticate your jewelry, gold, and diamonds.
 Don't let the legacy of your estate jewelry fade away to obscurity!
 Phoenix Pawn & Gold will gladly assist in providing estate jewelry loans Phoenix and surrounding cities' locals can turn to.

-Why take out a loan on your Estate Jewelry?
+Why Take a Loan on Your Estate Jewelry?

 We loan on all type of estate jewelry including: diamonds, watches, bracelets, rings, necklaces, earrings, pendants, designer jewelry, gold, silver, and platinum.
 We’re able to make a loan on individual items as well as an entire set and always loan out top dollar on your estate jewelry.